webdataset/webdataset/FAQ.md

 Issue #307

-Q: Is it possible to skip loading certain files (e.g., large `jpg` files) when reading a tar file with WebDataset?
+Q: Is it possible to skip loading certain files when reading a tar file with WebDataset?

-A: When using WebDataset to read tar files, it is not possible to completely skip loading certain files (like large `jpg` files) because WebDataset operates on a streaming paradigm, meaning it reads the bytes as they stream in.
-However, you can use the `select_files` argument in the `wds.WebDataset` class to filter out unwanted files.
-Alternatively, you can use the "wids" interface for indexed access, which only reads the data you actually use.
-If performance is a concern, consider creating a new dataset that only includes the necessary fields.
+A: When using WebDataset to read a tar file, it is not possible to completely skip loading certain files (e.g., `jpg` files) into memory because WebDataset operates on a streaming paradigm.
+This means that all bytes must be read from the tar file, even if they are not used.
+However, you can use the `select_files` argument in the `wds.WebDataset` class or `wds.tarfile_to_samples` to filter out unwanted files.
+For more efficient access, consider using the "wids" interface, which provides indexed access and only reads the necessary data from disk.

 ```python
 import webdataset as wds